kirajcg/4way-decomposition/README.md

 If you have any questions/suggestions/comments or problems do not hesitate to contact us: u.mutlu@erasmusmc.nl, g.roshchupkin@erasmusmc.nl

 ## Fork info
-This fork includes weights in the 4-way mediation analysis and was edited by Kira Coder Gylling (Örebro University, Sweden).
+This fork includes weights in the 4-way decomposition and was edited by Kira Coder Gylling (Örebro University, Sweden).
 Please direct questions that are specifically about this fork to kira.coder-gylling@oru.se